Thomas49600/Flippy/V8.2_Seven_Segment_Display/main/README.txt

 > Release the "flash" button

 > Open wifi.cpp in a text editor and add your local wifi details on line 67 of wifi.cpp (make sure they are 2.4g)
-> Open main.ino in arduino IDE then compile + upload it using arduino IDE or similar
+> Open main.ino in Arduino IDE then compile + upload it using Arduino IDE or similar
 	> Watch the following video (Credit to Brian Lough) on how to install Arduino IDE, the ESP8266 Software and the required drivers
 		> https://www.youtube.com/watch?v=AFUAMVFzpWw